B4PT0R/ipy_agent/README.md

 even_list # Output: [0, 2, 4, 6, 8]
 ```

-When doing so, the agent's markdown output will be silenced and only the result of computation will be returned.
+When doing so, the agent's markdown output will be silenced and only the result of computations will be returned.

 ### Available Tools